UmbrellaCodr/alice_satellite/README.md

 I've included a Dockerfile with a pre-trained model with the speech commands for testing out the interfaces and configurations.
 You can even run this from any system with a microphone and speakers for testing and evaluation.

-From the root of the checkout run the following to build an impage:
+From the root of the checkout run the following to build an image:
 ```Shell
 docker build . -t alice -f Docker/Dockerfile
 docker run --name alice --device /dev/snd:/dev/snd -dit alice